 My goal is to make learning fun and applicable to you and your interests using many non-traditional resources to make concepts as tangible as possible and as relatable as possible.
 A fan of Facebook or Twitter?
 How about applying them to linear algebra?
-Love Perez Hilton, Reality shows, and TMZ?
+Love Paris Hilton, reality shows, and TMZ?
 Let's analyze their impact on society or their depictions of societal roles.
 How better to practice your writing skills or media knowledge then by blogging?
 With all the learning you do in a classroom, you can expand your knowledge base and build confidence in subjects by taking those concepts out of the classroom and fitting them into whatever you want.
-The only way you can truly learn something is by using it and that's what my entire approach to teaching is about.
+The only way you can truly learn something is by using it, and that's what my entire approach to teaching is about.

 Whether you are looking for a tutor for your young child or you're a college or graduate student needing to cram before I big test, I can help.
 With a large family and volunteer experience with the World Science Fair, I'm great with everyone from children to teens and will tailor each lesson to suit your needs.
-Though my professional tutor experience is limited, I've helped many fellow classmates, friends, and family members with everything from helping to teach a 3 year old to read, and proofreading essays for college admissions, to tutoring an undergraduate student in evolutionary primatology,

 back to top